eCustom-Solutions/callpurity-api-testing/parity-checker/README.md

 ## Implementation Status
 - ✅ CSV Loader: Reads and validates phone numbers from CSV files
 - ✅ CallPurity Loader: Fetches DIDs via SDK with pagination
-- 🔄 Reconciliation Logic: Pure function to compute differences
+- ✅ Reconciliation Logic: Pure function to compute differences, tested with sample data
 - 🔄 Report Writer: Human-readable output formatting
 - 🔄 CLI Integration: Wire up all components

+## Reconciliation Logic
+- The reconciliation step is a **pure function**: it takes two lists (CSV and API) and returns what to add, delete, or flag as mismatched.
+- It does **not** touch the API or perform any side effects—making it easy to test and reason about.
+- The logic is validated with sample test cases in the codebase.

 ## Usage